Speak to Me Pretty

 "Speak to Me Pretty" is a song written by "By" Dunham and Henry Vars and performed by Brenda Lee.
 The song featured on Lee's 1961 album, All the Way.
-Not chosen to be a single in the United States, the song was selected by Lee's U.K. record label as a single and reached No.3 in the U.K. singles chart in May 1962, which made it the highest-placing chart single Lee ever had in the U.K. The single also made No.57 on the overall U.K. sales chart for 1962.
-"Speak to Me Pretty" reached No.8 in the Norwegian charts in 1962 also.
+Not chosen to be a single in the United States, the song was selected by Lee's U.K. record label as a single and reached number three in the U.K. singles chart in May 1962, which made it the highest-placing chart single Lee ever had in the U.K. The single also made number 57 on the overall U.K. sales chart for 1962.
+"Speak to Me Pretty" reached number eight in the Norwegian charts in 1962.